PythonOptimizers/pysparse/Doc/pysparse/source/introduction.rst

 PySparse extends the Python interpreter by a set of sparse matrix types holding double precision values.
 PySparse also includes modules that implement

-- iterative Krylov methods for solving linear systems of equations,
+- Iterative Krylov methods for solving linear systems of equations,
 - Diagonal (Jacobi) and SSOR preconditioners,
-- interfaces to direct solvers for sparse linear systems of equations (SuperLU and UMFPACK),
+- Interfaces to direct solvers for sparse linear systems of equations (SuperLU and UMFPACK),
-- a Jacobi-Davidson eigenvalue solver for the symmetric, generalised matrix eigenvalue problem (JDSYM).
+- A Jacobi-Davidson eigenvalue solver for the symmetric, generalised matrix eigenvalue problem (JDSYM),
+- Low-level C classes to represent and manipulate sparse matrices,
+- High-level Python classes with operator overloading to perform usual operations on matrices.

-The above modules are implemented as C extension modules for maximum performance.
+Most of the above modules are implemented as C extension modules for maximum performance.

 PySparse uses `NumPy <http://numpy.scipy.org>`_ for handling dense vectors and